Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/Multirate/README.md

 `VERSION=3` of this design stalls almost immediately because this design needs FIFOs set up at the input and output of each branch.

 `VERSION=4` sets these FIFOs and the overall simulation lasts approximately 275 µs.
+This one does not work for AI Engine-ML as the FIFO is too large for this architecture.

 ## Support